sajoy/lectures/README.md

 ## Lab Assignments

-Lab assignments and instructions can be found in each class' LAB.md file.
+Lab assignments and instructions can be found in each class' `lab` subdirectory.